 Not all bikes are created equal.
 There is a distinct difference between a quality bike and one that is not.
 When riding a standard exercise bike, you might feel that the pedal stroke is jerky or the set-up doesn’t feel right for your height.
-Traditional exercise bikes often lack the quality of construction and features associated with a commercial exercise bike.
+Traditional exercise bikes often lack the quality of construction and features associated with a commercial spin bike.
 It is understandable to use a lower quality piece of equipment like this in a hotel when traveling, but that is not what you want in your home.
 A commercial-grade exercise bike offers a more enjoyable experience than that of a standard exercise bike.

 Commercial grade bikes are quality designed bikes that are created to last.
 They are crafted with commercial-grade steel and durable components.
 Commercial grade bikes are the type of exercise bikes you can find in most fitness facilities.
 However, many manufacturers are making the process more convenient than ever to have one of these incredible pieces of equipment in your home.